Scaling properties of RNA as a randomly branching polymer: Scaling exponents and multiloop energy parameters of the folding software

 \section{Scaling exponents and multiloop energy parameters of the folding software}

 In the commonly used linear model for the energy of multiloop formation,

 different versions of ViennaRNA software~\cite{Lorenz2011} (specifically, those before and after v2.0) use significantly different values of the multiloop energy parameters.
-In particular, the largest difference lies in the sign of the energy of branch formation $E_\mathrm{br}$ which changes sign in the two parameter sets, either inhibiting large multiloop formations in the older versions of the software (positive value of the parameter) or promoting them in the newer versions (negative value of the parameter; see Table~\ref{tab:multiloop}).
-To consistently compare the influence of the multiloop energy parameters on the scaling behaviour of RNA structures, we use the energy parameters from ViennaRNAv2.4 and use either its version multiloop energy parameters or we modify {\em solely} the multiloop energy parameters with those of older versions, resulting in an energy parameter set we term ViennaRNA-mod.
+In particular, the largest difference lies in the energy of branch formation $E_\mathrm{br}$ which changes sign in the two parameter sets, either inhibiting large multiloop formations in the older versions of the software (positive value of the parameter) or promoting them in the newer versions (negative value of the parameter; see Table~\ref{tab:multiloop}).
+To consistently compare the influence of the multiloop energy parameters on the scaling behaviour of RNA structures, we use the energy parameters from ViennaRNA v2.4 and use either its version of multiloop energy parameters or we modify {\em solely} the multiloop energy parameters with those of older versions, resulting in an energy parameter set we term ViennaRNA-mod.
+All other parameters in the ViennaRNA-mod set are left unchanged, i.e., equal to the set used in ViennaRNA v2.4.
 In this way, we can be sure that any differences in scaling we might observe are due to the changes in the multiloop energies.
 The values for the two sets of multiloop energy parameters used are given in Table~\ref{tab:multiloop}.

-Figure~\ref{fig:s2} shows the scaling of both $\ALD$ and $\langle \Nbr \rangle$ with sequence length for uniformly random RNA folded using the two different multiloop energy parameters.
+Figure~\ref{fig:s2} shows the scaling of both $\ALD$ and $\Nbr$ with sequence length for uniformly random RNA folded using the two different multiloop energy parameters.
 Despite the fact that the two sets of parameters tend to result in quite different node degree distributions of the resulting RNA structures (see Ref.~\cite{Vaupotic2022} for details), we can see that both scaling exponents $\rho$ and $\varepsilon$ seem to converge to the same values.